Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Montgomery palm is an attractive tall Florida palm tree with a slim trunk and beautiful crown

-The Montgomery palm is a tall, slender palm tree characteristic of Florida’s landscapes.
-Each palm tree has a straight, erect grayish smooth trunk with a crown of long, pinnate fronds measuring up to 10 ft.
+The Montgomery palm is a tall and slender palm tree that can grow up to 80 ft.
+(24 m) in height, and is a common sight in Florida’s landscapes.
+The palm tree has a straight and erect grayish smooth, slim trunk with a crown of long, serrated, pinnate fronds measuring up to 10 ft.
 (3 m).
-The arching fronds emerge from the whitish crown-shaft.
-Montgomery palms grow 80 ft.
-(24 m) tall.
+The arching fronds emerge from a whitish crown-shaft.

-Montgomery palm trees are classed as one of the ten Great Palms for Florida.
-In spring, the solitary palms bloom with clusters of greenish-white flowers on 3 ft.
+Montgomery palm trees are considered one of the top ten palms in Florida.
+In spring, these solitary palms bloom with clusters of greenish-white flowers on 3 ft.
 (1 m) long stems.
-After blooming, the palm tree produces clusters of red palm fruits 1” to 2” (2.5 – 5 cm) long.
+After blooming, the palm tree produces clusters of red palm fruits measuring 1 to 2 inches (2.5 – 5 cm) in length.

-Florida palm tree identification: The Montgomery palm is an easily identifiable Florida palm due to its slender, grayish long trunk, a beautiful crown of arching pinnate fronds, pale green crown shaft, and red fruits.
+Florida palm tree identification: The Montgomery palm is easily recognizable in Florida due to its slender and grayish long trunk, beautiful crown of arching pinnate fronds, pale green crown-shaft, and red fruits.

 Red Sealing Wax Palm / Lipstick Palm (Cyrtostachys renda)